jonaprieto/flask-ponywhoosh/README.rst

 Example
 --------

-After install the package.
+After installing the package.
 Clone this repository in order to run the example or just download the source.

 .. code:: bash